thermalogic/SimVCCE/vccrust/docs/technical_report.md

 ## 14. Design Decisions and Trade-offs

-### 14.1 Panic-Driven Control Flow
+### 14.1 Result-Based Error Handling

-**Decision**: Use panics as a control flow mechanism for component readiness detection.
+**Decision**: Use `Result<(), SimulationError>` as a control flow mechanism for component readiness detection.

 **Rationale**: This approach eliminates the need for explicit dependency tracking or topological sorting.
-Components simply panic when they lack input data, and the algorithm retries them later.
+Components return `Err` when they lack input data, and the algorithm retries them later.
 This makes the system simple to extend — adding a new component type requires no changes to the simulation algorithm.

-**Trade-off**: Panics are expensive in Rust (they unwind the stack).
-However, for a small number of components (typically 4–8), the performance impact is negligible.
-The simplicity and extensibility benefits outweigh the cost.
+The `Result`-based approach replaced the previous panic-based control flow, providing better ergonomics, explicit error types, and eliminating the need for `catch_unwind` and panic hook suppression.

+**Trade-off**: Components must propagate errors using `?` or explicit `match`, which adds minor boilerplate.
+However, this is idiomatic Rust and the clarity benefits outweigh the cost.

-### 14.2 Raw Pointers for Node Sharing
+### 14.2 Rc<RefCell<Port>> for Node Sharing

-**Decision**: Use `*mut Port` raw pointers for node sharing between components.
+**Decision**: Use `Rc<RefCell<Port>>` for node sharing between components.

-**Rationale**: Rust's ownership model does not naturally support shared mutable references.
-Raw pointers allow multiple components to reference and modify the same `Port` object without borrow checker conflicts, while the `Connector` maintains clear ownership of the memory.
+**Rationale**: Rust's ownership model does not naturally support shared mutable references. `Rc<RefCell<Port>>` allows multiple components to share ownership of the same `Port` object while providing runtime-checked mutable access.
+This replaces the previous raw pointer (`*mut Port`) approach, eliminating all `unsafe` code from the component implementations.

-**Trade-off**: This introduces `unsafe` code throughout the component implementations.
-The safety guarantee relies on the invariant that the `Connector` outlives all components and that no two components simultaneously modify the same port property.
-For a single-threaded simulation, this is safe.
+**Trade-off**: `RefCell` enforces borrow rules at runtime — attempting to borrow mutably while already borrowed will panic.
+For a single-threaded simulation where the algorithm processes components sequentially, this is safe.
+The runtime check adds negligible overhead compared to CoolProp property calculations.

+### 14.3 SISOComponent Shared Struct

+**Decision**: Extract common SISO component fields and logic into a `SISOComponent` struct embedded by each component.

+**Rationale**: All four components share the same fields (name, energy category, i_port, o_port, portdict) and common logic (port address update, mdot propagation, enthalpy retrieval).
+Extracting this into a shared struct reduces code duplication and ensures consistency across components.

+**Trade-off**: Components must delegate `PortDict`/`PortDictMut` implementations to `inner`, adding minor boilerplate.
+The `inner` field is public to allow component-specific access to shared fields.

-### 14.3 HashMap-Based Component Storage
+### 14.4 HashMap-Based Component Storage

 **Decision**: Store components in a `HashMap<String, Box<dyn CompSISO>>`.